cschpc/isc-student-cluster-competition-2025/Training/05-code_saturne-mpi/README.md

 ## Homework

+1. Discuss distribution of tasks within your team and document it in your git repository
+2. Make sure your build instructions, scripts, run settings etc. so far are in the git repository

-1. Try to install **code_saturne** on your laptop with GUI enabled
+3. Try to install **code_saturne** on your laptop with GUI enabled
    - Required `PyQt5` dependency can be installed into virtual environment with pip
-2. Go through the "Tiny test case" tutorial
+4. Go through the "Tiny test case" tutorial
-3. Try to copy the "Study" to Mahti and run the simulation via Slurm
+5. Try to copy the "Study" to Mahti and run the simulation via Slurm
      - Some instructions on running **code_saturne** via Slurm can be found at https://docs.archer2.ac.uk/research-software/code-saturne/#running-parallel-code_saturne-jobs